AzmainAhnaf/One-Word-Story/README.md

 ## Bot Commands Functionlity
 ### ?settextchannel \[text_channel_id\]
-use ?settextchannel in the above mentioned way to set the text channel where the bot will collect words from and show the story it has compiled so far
+use ?settextchannel in the above mentioned way to set the text channel where the bot will collect words from and show the story it has compiled so far.
+This command can only be used if the user has administrator permission.

 ### ?makestory
 use ?makestory to compile the story from so far collected words.
 This function only works if the word limit has reached the minimum_limit